solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a marker to paint window trim after the final coat of paint is sprayed.
 1. Use a marker and trace borders of the lens to simulate rubber grommets.
 1. Use motolow marker for chrome accents.
+1. For added realism, add Tamiya clear blue to half of windshield fluid container.

 ### Decals